-When you’re in the market for a new home, it may be tempting to try to buy the biggest or most expensive house that you can afford based on the number you find on your preapproval letter.
+When you’re in the market for a new home, it may be tempting to try to buy the biggest or most expensive house you can afford based on the number you find on your preapproval letter.
 However, the loan amount you qualify for doesn’t necessarily represent how much house you can afford.
+Just because a lender is willing to give you a mortgage for a certain amount of money doesn’t mean you’ll be able to pay it back in the end.

-And just because a mortgage lender is willing to give you a certain amount of money, doesn’t mean that you’ll be able to afford to pay it off in the end.
-Instead of taking a leap and suffering for it later, read through these tips to determine how much house you can afford on your budget.
+Instead of taking a leap and suffering for it later, use our home affordability calculator and read through our tips to determine how much house you can afford on your budget.

-How Do Lenders Determine How Much House I Can Afford?
+How Do Lenders Determine How Much Mortgage I Qualify For?

 Before you figure out how much house you can afford, it’s useful to know how lenders calculate whether you qualify for a mortgage.
 Mortgage lenders determine your qualification based on your credit score and debt-to-income ratio (DTI).